Docents

 Lea Stefani

-Lea Stefani is a pianist, cellist and double bass player.
+Lea Stefani is a pianist and cellist.
 Lea has been playing the piano since childhood.
 She played the cello already during her school days.
-After graduating from high school, Lea studied classical cello at the Folkwang University for Music and Dance in Essen and later also jazz with the subjects double bass and piano at the Jazz Department of the University of Osnabrück.
+After graduating from high school, Lea studied classical cello at the Folkwang University for Music and Dance in Essen and later also jazz at the Jazz Department of the University of Osnabrück.
 Lea is currently working as cellist on classical projects at the Cologne and Essen Philharmonic.
 For some years she has also been involved in jazz projects as pianist in the Essen area and throughout NRW.

 Nicola Lombardi (piano, saxophone)